vshn/k8ify/README.md

 `k8ify` converts [**Compose**][Compose] files into **Kubernetes** manifests.

-**Warning:** This tool is currently under heavy development.
-Stuff may change & break between releases!
+This project adheres to [Semantic Versioning][SemVer] and tries to not break functionality between major versions.

 ## Goal & Purpose